chriskormaris/NeuralNetworksInNumPy/README.md

 In the last node of the network the Cross Entropy Loss formula is used.

 The precision that was achieved, after training with batch gradient descent, was: **97.69 %**.

+**Notes**

+* Gradient check has been implemented as well.
+However, it does not behave as expected, yet!